The Art and Craft of Photography

 As an avid and curious photographer I am constantly seeking new experiences and venues to expand my skills and portfolio and to gain additional insight and techniques to teach in my workshops.
 Though I specialize in fine art, I work with a variety of subject matter and portray images in both traditional and nontraditional fashions.
 After the shot, I use image processing primarily to ‘finish’ the image without materially altering the scene or to enhance it technically as is the case with focus stacking.

-I have had the pleasure of volunteering my services to Seattle Children’s Hospital Stanley Stamm Summer Camp for several years during the past decade.
+I have had the pleasure of volunteering my photography services to Seattle Children’s Hospital Stanley Stamm Summer Camp for several years during the past decade.
 Volunteering is an amazing way to get grounded in what really matters in life.

 From the camp director